Your First College Apartment Checklist – The Ultimate List

 Choose a set of towels for your bathroom that includes bath towels, hand towels, and washcloths.
 You might as well get two of everything to simplify laundry day, and go ahead and add a bathmat to your shopping list, as well.

 You’ll thank us later when you don’t have to take that last-minute trip to the store after moving in.
 It’s also worth figuring out whether your apartment comes with a toilet paper holder.
 If it doesn’t, you’ll want to add one to your college apartment checklist ASAP, since no one likes a toilet paper roll perched on the back of the toilet.

 Consider adding these bathroom necessities to your shopping list.
-Though you may want to put these items off for later, it’s easiest to check shampoo, conditioner, soap, body wash, and any other product off the list as soon as you can.
-This way you can shower and relax after the big move!
+Though you may want to put them off for later, it’s easiest to check shampoo, conditioner, soap, body wash, and any other personal products off the list as soon as you can.
+You’ll probably want to shower and relax after the big move!
 And don’t forget some options for keeping them organized.

 College Apartment Checklist: Kitchen Necessities

 Moving into your new college apartment usually means parting ways with your on-campus dining hall.
 Whether you’ll miss the endless supply of french fries or are thrilled to never eat overcooked vegetables again, our checklist has everything you need to prepare for your college apartment kitchen.